Consulting, writing and advising with a human touch

 It's hard to overstate how important Christina's work was in helping us take the next step in developing our communications.
 As someone who combines huge experience as a journalist with experience of leading an organisation herself, she helped us get to the heart of the key issues and develop practical plans for action.
 Without a doubt, one of the best investments I've made in the past couple of years.

 Christina provides invaluable strategic counsel, thoroughly challenging our thinking which has resulted in a refining of our planning process.
 She has played a significant role in the development of our health policy and government relations communications strategy.
 She has built the confidence of the press office team through a dedicated media relations training session, enabling them to clearly articulate and robustly defend key messages.
-The crucial element for me personally has been the brutal honesty with which Christina prepares an individual for media engagement.
-You are left in no doubt your campaign materials have been thoroughly interrogated and therefore made stronger because of her professional challenge.

 Engaging Christina to help us shape our communication and understand the value of different communication tools has made a significant difference to our organisation.
 She showed us just how powerful simple imagery can be as an effective backdrop to great conversations.
 Christina helped us see how to deliver a complex message in ways that allows the client to experience the full benefit.